How much super should I have to retire?

 At Super SA, we encourage you to seek professional financial advice on your financial planning needs.

-You can choose your own financial planner through Financial Planning Association of Australia or you can take advantage of the service available through Industry Fund Services.
+You can choose your own financial planner through Financial Advice Association Australia or you can take advantage of the service available through Industry Fund Services.
 The financial planners at IFS can advise you about the options available to SA public sector employees.

 If you would like to learn more about financial planning, or to make an appointment with an IFS planner, please call the Super SA Advice Administration team on 1300 162 348.